quicwg/multipath/draft-ietf-quic-multipath.md

-If zero-length CID and therefore also a single packet number space is used by the sender, the receiver MAY send ACK frames instead of ACK_MPframes to reduce overhead as the additional path ID field will anyway always carry the same value.
+If zero-length CID and therefore also a single packet number space is used by the sender, the receiver MAY send ACK frames instead of ACK_MP frames to reduce overhead as the additional path ID field will anyway always carry the same value.

 If senders decide to send packets on paths with different transmission delays, some packets will very likely be received out of order.
 This will cause the ACK frames to carry multiple ranges of received packets.
 The large number of range increases the size of ACK frames, causing transmission and processing overhead.

 The size and overhead of the ACK frames can